-LOS ANGELES--(BUSINESS WIRE)--Oct 1, 2018--AIDS Healthcare Foundation ( AHF ), the largest global AIDS organization, which celebrated its 30 th anniversary in 2017 and now operates in 41 countries, is honored to announce that it has surpassed a remarkable milestone in its history: as of the start of this month, AHF is now providing HIV/AIDS medical care and/or services to more than one million patients—1,004,228 patients worldwide as of last week—in the US, Europe, Africa, Latin America/Caribbean and Asia.
-And AHF’s Africa Bureau, one of AHF’s five global bureaus, leads the way, with over 500,000 HIV/AIDS patients in care in the 13 African nations that AHF serves in.
+MEXICO CITY--(BUSINESS WIRE)--Oct 3, 2018--AIDS Healthcare Foundation ( AHF ), the largest global AIDS organization, which celebrated its 30 th anniversary in 2017 and now operates in 41 countries, is honored to announce that it has surpassed a remarkable milestone in its history: as of the start of this month, AHF is now providing HIV/AIDS medical care and/or services to more than one million patients—1,004,228 worldwide as of last week—in the US, Europe, Africa, Latin America/Caribbean and Asia.

 “Over one-million lives in AHF’s care—the most momentous achievement in the 31-year history of AIDS Healthcare Foundation and an achievement proudly shared by many, many dedicated staff, board members, partner organizations, volunteers, family, friends—and patients,” said Michael Weinstein, AHF’s President.
 “Just three short years ago, we marked 500,000 patients in care.
-To now reach over twice that number, one-million lives, is simply incredible.
+To now reach over twice that number: one-million lives—or nearly five-percent of the 20.5 million HIV/AIDS patients in care and on treatment globally— is simply incredible.
 I congratulate and thank all who helped us reach this remarkable milestone today, but remind people there is still much more work to be done.
 As we carry on, I am confident that the leadership of AHF’s domestic and global programs has the capability and the will to take us onward and upward to bring more and more people into the lifeboat of care and treatment over the next five years.”

 In November 2013, AHF kicked off ‘20X20,’ a collective global advocacy campaign to try to get 20 million people living with HIV or AIDS worldwide in care and on treatment by the year 2020.
 At the time, AHF made a commitment to getting one-million of those 20-million on treatment by 2020—a historic benchmark passed this month—and a commitment achieved two years earlier than 2020.